Selecting and Arranging Objects

 Let's take the first tool to explain the alignment principle.
 The program finds an object whose left side or a single point is the most far to the left comparing to other objects.
 We can call this object a key object.
 Then the rest objects are moved to the left until they reach the leftmost point of the key object.
 The key object always retains its position.
 Notice that the program considers only the path.
 Strokes, shadows or other properties that may visually affect the objects' dimensions are not taken into account.

 When you choose to align objects' centers, the centers take the same horizontal or vertical coordinate.
 This coordinate is calculated as the center of the bound of all currently selected objects.

 The Distribute tools equalize the distance between objects' sides or centers.
 You should select three or more objects in order to distribute them.

 To distribute objects, the program finds two key objects.
 These are the rightmost and leftmost objects to distribute horizontally, or the upper and lower objects to distribute vertically.
 The key objects retain their positions.
-All the rest objects will be relocated in order to comply the selected Distribute command.
+All the rest objects will be relocated in order to comply with the selected Distribute command.